Physics-Informed Global Extraction of the Universal Small-$x$ Dipole Amplitude

 The ciBK equation alone does not uniquely fix $\mathcal{N}_\theta$; we therefore determine it through a global fit to the DIS reduced total ($\sigma_r$), charm quark ($\sigma_r^{c\bar c}$) cross section, and total exclusive $J/\Psi$ photoproduction.
 Even though our theoretical evolution initialized at higher momentum fractions, our actual fit to experimental data is strictly confined to the $x_B<0.004$ region.
 While $x_B \sim 0.01$ is widely regarded as the onset of gluon saturation, we restrict to $x_B<0.004$ to avoid the tail of the transitional region where DGLAP-dominated collinear and non-linear ciBK dynamics overlap~\cite{Albacete:2012rx,LHeC:2020van}.
 This conservative cut also mitigates the numerical impact of missing higher-order corrections in the DIS impact factors and reduces potential contamination from valence-quark contributions.
 We employ an impact-parameter independent dipole amplitude and focus on total cross sections.
 For $J/\psi$ we include the standard real-part and skewness corrections \cite{Kovchegov:2012mbw,Golec-Biernat:1998zce,Kowalski:2003hm,Forshaw:2003ki,Kowalski:2006hc,Shuvaev:1999ce}, use the Boosted Gaussian wave function \cite{Kowalski:2006hc}, and allow an overall normalization $K_{\rm factor}^{\rm VM}$ \cite{Lappi:2013am,Mantysaari:2025ltq}.
-We take $m_{u,d,s}^{\rm eff}=0.14~\mathrm{GeV}$, $m_c=1.4~\mathrm{GeV}$, and $\Lambda_{\rm QCD}=0.2~\mathrm{GeV}$ in the running coupling of the ciBK evolution.
-Throughout, we employ leading-order impact factors, leaving a full NLO treatment for future work.
+We take $m_{u,d,s}^{\rm eff}=0.14~\mathrm{GeV}$ and $m_c=1.4~\mathrm{GeV}$.
+Throughout, we employ leading-order impact factors, leaving a full NLO treatment for future work, since NLO calculations are several orders of magnitude slower than LO, particularly for heavy quarks computation, it involves up to a seven-dimensional numerical integral~\cite{Mantysaari:2018zdd,Hanninen:2022gje,Ducloue:2019jmy,Casuga:2025etc}.
 The details of our calculations are presented in the Supplemental Material.